zwallace425/SARS-CoV-2_Pipeline/README.md

 # Early Detection of SARS-CoV-2 Variants of Interest

 This repository contains the code we make public for scoring emerging SARS-CoV-2 variants based on the algorithms described in
-Wallace ZS et al., "Early Detection of Emerging SARS-CoV-2 Variants of Interest for Experimental Evaluation", Frontiers in Bioinformatics.
+Wallace ZS et al., "Early Detection of Emerging SARS-CoV-2 Variants of Interest for Experimental Evaluation", medRxiv.
+The manuscript is currently located at https://www.medrxiv.org/content/10.1101/2022.08.08.22278553v1 and to be is to be sumitted to Frontiers in Bioinformatics.

 DEPENDENCIES: